-- Community venues / facilities are underused.
-The local community feel that venues / facilities and activities that are already running are not advertised sufficiently, therefore residents are not aware of their existence. - Young people gather in large groups; reported that young people perceive organised activities as 'uncool'. - No convenient play areas (play ground area or local playing field) for children and young people, and existing open spaces are underused mainly due to unsuitability. - Lack of activities for local residents particularly young children. - Lack of qualified individuals to run activities and facilities in the area. - Multi Use Games Area (MUGA) (Hartlepool Safe Sports Play Area) is underused.
-Problems around the availability of staff members plus the surface has been tarmacked not turfed as requested, so children and young people use alternative areas. - Closure of the Bridge Youth Centre. - Hire rates of some local venues / facilities are expensive. - Lack of local retail units, particularly for healthy food (opening hours of Burbank Food Co-op limited). - Physical access to local venues / facilities is difficult for disabled users and / or individuals with pushchair.
+Strengths Weaknesses Community venues / facilities and associated activities, although Community venues / facilities are underused.
+The local community many are underused. feel that venues / facilities and activities that are already running Burbank Community House. are not advertised sufficiently, therefore residents are not aware of Bridge Youth Centre. their existence.
+The Havelock Centre.
+Young people gather in large groups; reported that young people Burbank Community Garden and the resident involvement in the perceive organised activities as 'uncool'. original design.
+No convenient play areas (play ground area or local playing field) Burbank Court Common Room. for children and young people, and existing open spaces are Snooker Hall. underused mainly due to unsuitability.
+Burbank Community Church.
+Lack of activities for local residents particularly young children.
+Burbank Men's Club.
+Lack of qualified individuals to run activities and facilities in the Bridge Builders. area.
+Stranton Church, which is in close proximity to the Burbank NAP Multi Use Games Area (MUGA) (Hartlepool Safe Sports Play Area) area. is underused.
+Problems around the availability of staff members Stranton Centre, which is in close proximity to the Burbank NAP plus the surface has been tarmacked not turfed as requested, so area. children and young people use alternative areas.
+Some local venues / facilities available at subsidised hire rates, Closure of the Bridge Youth Centre. although some are not.
+Hire rates of some local venues / facilities are expensive.
+Housing Hartlepool provide office space and training programmes Lack of local retail units, particularly for healthy food (opening hours) for residents' groups in Burbank Community House. of Burbank Food Co-op limited).
+The Families Accessing Support Team (FAST) Football Project Physical access to local venues / facilities is difficult for disabled offers a weekly football training session and participation in an users and / or individuals with pushchair. under 18's youth league. • Community Outdoor Organised Leisure (COOL) Project.
+Burbank Food Co-op.
+Stranton Centre Food Co-op.
+Multi Use Games Area (MUGA) (Hartlepool Safe Sports Play Area) adjacent to Bridge Youth Centre, although there are a number of issues around the operating efficiency.
+1 3 2